Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care costs in Shalimar, Florida, are fairly consistent with the state’s averages and slightly lower than in some nearby urban areas.
 However, they are more expensive compared to independent and assisted living, due to the higher level of personalized care for memory-related conditions.

-Located at 1001 Mar Walt Dr, Fort Walton Beach, Florida, 32547, The Meridian At Westwood is able to aid any Okaloosa county resident with ADLs and includes services such as custom meal plans, emergency pendant system and special lighting in all areas to help with memory.
+Located at 1001 Mar Walt Dr, Fort Walton Beach, Florida, 32547, The Meridian At Westwood is able to provide assistance to any Okaloosa county senior citizen with ADLs and offers amenities such as an onsite nurse, promoted socialization and special dementia and Alzheimer’s programs to increase feelings of comfort.
 The Meridian At Westwood contains a total of 50 dementia and Alzheimer’s units.
 Its license # is 12856.

 In Shalimar, Florida, families often face the difficult decision of how to pay for memory care, which is specialized care for individuals suffering from conditions like Alzheimer's or other forms of dementia.
 For many families, understanding what types of insurance and financial assistance are available is crucial to making this decision.
 One common question is whether Medicare covers the costs associated with memory care.
 While Medicare provides valuable health coverage, it has limitations when it comes to memory care services in Shalimar.